abhishek-coderX/devTinder/Notes.md

 -differenece between app.use and app.all both are almost same but needs -write a dummy auth middleware for admin
--write a dummy auth middleware for user except login
+-write a dummy auth middleware for user except login -error handling using app.use and always write it at the end -use try catch block for error handling

+//database how to connect mongoose.connect("clusterurl")

+-create free cluster on mongodb atlas website
+-connect you application to databse and with mongoose -call the db funtion and connect to database begore listining to port starting application

+//schema so refer to mongoose doc its very handy when you are stuck

+-schema is basically defining the model of collection how the user collection will look name,pass,email and lot more other details
+-create user schema and then user model and export the user model -model is like a class suppose its user model then it will store the instance of user class when some user type data is coming
+-after creating schema and model we can craete api to store data in the collection

+//lets insert the data in the database
+-we create a post api to send the data to collection and -we will create signup api for signup of the user which means creating a new instace of model user with new keyword -most of the mongoose functions give promises so we use asyn await most of the time -the schema defined only that values are stored in database other info trying to post is not stored and ignored because model hi nahi hai waise
+-mondodb adds _id by default we can also mess and play with it but its kyu karna hai  and __v (version) -push some document with postman into user collection and play ithit -use trycatch block to handle the error efficiently -to send data from json in postman we need to define json parser before the routes -Add this line to parse JSON bodies --> app.use(express.json());

+//